saraakbar/Rate-your-prof/README.md

 # **RYP (Rate Your Professor) Web Application**

 ## Overview
 RYP is a web application developed using the MERN (MongoDB, Express.js, React, Node.js) stack that allows users to submit reviews and ratings for professors.
-The application features a comprehensive Admin Panel, user authentication, real-time updates, and a responsive user interface.
+The application features a comprehensive Admin Panel, user authentication, real-time updates.

 ## Features
 ### User Features